Our State Legislature has power. But they won't use it to solve our problems.

 ~ Incentivize students from here to stay here and for those who aren’t, to come here & settle here

 In 2022, Suburban Ohio was less than 5% of the state's total land area but home to 31% of the population.
-We need to make our state more affordable to ALL Ohioans
+That means that suburban areas are home for a HUGE proportion of Ohioans.
+But sururban, urban and rural life are now all unaffordable for many.

 Reform Zoning Laws: